 All of the plans come with many unlimited features including domains, subdomains, SSL certificates, and email accounts (except the base plan).
 This company also steers clear of the potentially misleading “unlimited” bandwidth claims made by other companies.
 Instead, they include comprehensive resource quotas in their plans.

 The plans come with some value-adds for beginners.
 The Linux plans, in particular, come with the Softaculous one-click installer for more than 400 programs, and some of the higher priced plans come with a website building tool.
 If you need support for PHP, phpMyAdmin, or FTP access, you’ll need to upgrade to one of the enterprise plans.

 Yeahhost’s prices are in line with local and international competitors, if not a little lower.
 SSL certificates are always free, but domain registration costs extra.
 You can purchase plans on three, six, twelve, twenty-four, and thirty-six-month terms, and the price is heavily discounted if you purchase a longer term up front.
 A 30-day money-back guarantee is also offered on all plans.
 Nice payment terms all round, I think.

 You can contact this company’s 24/7 technical support team by telephone or by submitting a ticket to the relevant department.
-When I submitted a ticket, I got a polite response that resolved my issue within one day.
-There is also an extensive knowledge base on the Yeahhost website for those of you who prefer to support yourselves.
+When I submitted a ticket, the support team responded politely and resolved my issue within one day.
+Yeahhost also provides an extensive knowledge base on their website for those of you who prefer to support yourselves.